anonlo-rw/Bank-System/README.md

 - In the sql/create_database.sql file, make sure to run it to create the actual database where user data will be stored.
 - In the php/db_connect.php file, make sure to change the set variables to your corresponding MySQL credentials in order to establish a connection.

-# Contributing
-- Feel free to submit any possible bugs for fixing

 ![](images/login.png)
 ![](images/registration.png)
 ![](images/home.png)